michaelpdougherty/coin-flip/README.md

 # coin-flip

-This program graphs with matplotlib the relationship between the number of coin flips and the difference in percentage of heads and tails.
+This program graphs with matplotlib the relationship between the number of coin flips and the distance of the percentage of heads from 50%.
 Prints total time elapsed.

 <br>